Constraining the coherence scale of the interstellar magnetic field using TeV gamma-ray observations of supernova remnants: Discussion and Conclusions

 \section{Discussion and Conclusions}

-We have presented the first global simulations and hadronic gamma-ray maps of SNRs, which account for magnetic obliquity-dependent CR acceleration.
-We analyzed the multi-frequency spectrum in order to have an ISM matching the observed gamma-ray flux of the remnants.
-Our synthetic gamma-ray maps match the apparently disparate TeV morphologies and total gamma-ray fluxes of SNR 1006 and Vela Jr.\ within a single physical model extremely well: SN1006 expands into a homogeneous magnetic field that is reminiscent of conditions for a galactic outflow or a large-scale Parker loop as supported by its Galactic height of $z=0.4$ kpc (at $D\simeq 1.5~$kpc) above the midplane \citep{2002ISAA....5.....S}.
+We have presented the first global simulations and gamma-ray maps of SNRs in the hadronic model, which account for magnetic obliquity-dependent CR acceleration.
+We show that the multi-frequency spectrum in the hadronic and mixed hadronic/leptonic models match observational data for our simulation parameters of the ISM, which are motivated by observations.\footnote{We note that the purely leptonic scenario can also match the multi-frequency data of our SNRs (SN1006, \citealt{2010AA...516A..62A}; Vela Jr., \citealt{2018AA...612A...7H}).
+We will address the interesting question whether three-dimensional MHD simulations with obliquity dependent electron acceleration can produce radio, X-ray and gamma-ray maps in the leptonic model that match observational data in future work.} Our synthetic gamma-ray maps match the apparently disparate TeV morphologies and total gamma-ray fluxes of SNR 1006 and Vela Jr.\ within a single physical model extremely well: SN1006 expands into a homogeneous magnetic field that is reminiscent of conditions for a galactic outflow or a large-scale Parker loop as supported by its Galactic height of $z=0.6$ kpc (at $D\simeq 1.8~$kpc) above the midplane \citep{2002ISAA....5.....S}.
 On the contrary, Vela Jr.\ is embedded in a small-scale turbulent field typical of spiral arms.
 This suggests that the diversity of shell-type TeV SNRs originates in the obliquity dependence of the acceleration process rather than in density inhomogeneities.

 Comparing our simulations of different $\lambda_B$ to observed TeV maps of shell-type SNRs enables us to estimate $\lambda_B$ of the unperturbed ISM before it encountered the SNR blast wave.
-Assuming statistical homogeneity, we constrain $\lambda_B$ in the vicinity of SN1006 and Vela Jr.\ to $>200_{-10}^{+80}$~pc and $10_{-3.3}^{+10}$~pc, respectively.
+Assuming statistical homogeneity, we constrain $\lambda_B$ in the vicinity of SN1006 and Vela Jr.\ to $>200_{-10}^{+80}$~pc and $13_{-4.3}^{+13}$~pc, respectively.
 Simulating the SN explosion that expands into a stratified density profile caused by a stellar wind produces similarly patchy gamma-ray maps and hence does not alter our conclusions that magnetic obliquity-dependent CR acceleration is responsible for this patchy morphology.
 However, at the same mean density, the blast wave will encounter a denser CSM at small radii, which slows down the propagating blast wave and results in a more compact and brighter gamma-ray map at the same age.

 If obliquity-dependent diffusive shock acceleration also applies to electrons, we could produce similar synthetic TeV maps in the leptonic model to constrain the magnetic coherence length.
 If electron acceleration were independent of magnetic obliquity then this work would provide strong evidence for the hadronic scenario in shell-type SNRs as the necessary element to explain the patchy TeV emission.
 In any case, we conclude that the inferred coherence scales are robust to specific assumptions of the gamma-ray emission scenario (hadronic vs.\ leptonic models).